 Vanishing Point Detection.
-Early works represent vanishing points with unit vectors on a sphere (the Gaussian sphere), which reveals the link between the 2D vanishing point and the 3D line direction [3, 29].
-Modern linebased vanishing point detection approaches first detect the line segments, which are then used to cluster vanishing points [40, 26, 27, 20].
-Among them, LSD [38] with Jlinkage [35, 10] is probably one of the most widely used algorithms.
-These methods work well on images with strong line signals, but are not robust to noises and outliers [32].
+Early work represents vanishing points using unit vectors on a sphere (the Gaussian sphere), which reveals the link between the 2D vanishing point and the 3D line direction [3, 29].
+Modern line-based vanishing point detection approaches first detect the line segments, which are then used to cluster vanishing points [41, 26, 27, 20].
+Among them, LSD [39] with

+J-linkage [36, 10] is probably the most widely used algorithms in this category.
+These methods work well on images with strong line signals, but are not robust to noises and outliers [33].
 Therefore, structure constraints such as orthogonality properties are often used to increase the robustness.
-For example, the "Manhattan world" assumes three mutually orthogonal vanishing directions [8, 28, 24].
-Similarly, under the "Atlanta world" assumption [31], vanishing points are detected in a common horizon line [2, 23, 40].
+For example, the "Manhattan world" assumption is made with three mutually orthogonal vanishing directions [8, 28, 24].
+Similarly, under an "Atlanta world" assumption [32], the vanishing points are detected in a common horizon line [2, 23, 41].

-Recently, we have seen the success of CNN-based research on vanishing point detection.
+Recently, we see the success of CNN-based research on vanishing point detection.
 Chang et al. [6] detects vanishing points in the image frame by classifying over image patches.
-Zhai et al. [41] learns the prior of the horizon and its associated vanishing points in human-made environments.
-Kluger et al. [19] projects lines in the image to the Gaussian sphere and regresses directly on the spherical image.
-Zhou et al. [45] introduces the conic convolutions that can learn the vanishing point-related geometry features.
-Our approach also builds upon conic convolutions.
-We propose a computation sharing scheme that enables conic convolutions to process large-scale vanishing points.
+Zhai et al. [42] learns the prior of the horizon its associated vanishing points in human-made environments.
+Kluger et al. [19] projects lines in the image to Gaussian sphere and regresses directly on the spherical image to find the vanishing points.
+The aforementioned approaches all use the neural networks as regressors.
+Zhou et al. [46] introduces the conic convolutions that can make use of the vanishing point-related geometry cues.
+Our approach also utilizes conic convolutions.
+However, we employ a computation sharing scheme that enables conic convolutions to process large-scale vanishing points.

 Learning to Optimize.
 Using neural network layers to mimic the steps of optimization algorithms has shown to be effective in many computer vision tasks.
 Gregor et al. [14] first explored training a neural network as the approximation of an optimizer for sparse coding.
-This idea has been further applied to image super-resolution [9], novel view synthesis [11], and optical flow [36].
+This approach has been further adopted to image super-resolution [9], novel view synthesis [11] and optical flow [37].
 We follow this line of works and train a neural network that iteratively estimates the residuals and updates the vanishing points.
-In contrast to previous works, we target at the problem of vanishing point detection and our network optimizes the vanishing points in the semi-spherical space.
+However, different from previous works, our network optimizes the vanishing points in a rotation invariant manner as our optimization space is a spherical space.